Balussery: Overview

 Balussery block has an area of 278.54 km^{2}.
 There are eight Grama Panchayats in the block: Atholi, Balussery, Koorachundu, Kottur, Naduvannur, Panangad, Ulliyeri and Unnikulam.
 The total population is 212,592: 105,962 males and 106,631 females.

 Government offices are situated in the heart of the town.
 Kerala State Electricity Board has a 33 kV substation (at Manjappalam), a division office/subdivision, and a section office here.
-There is also an employment exchange at Balussery Mukku, a Kerala Police station, a PWD rest house, a Sub Registrar Office, an Educational Department Office, six The Co-operative Bank, State Bank of India, Canara Bank, Syndicate Bank, Punjab National Bank, Federal Bank, Bank of Baroda, HDFC Bank, Union Bank,Axis Bank and ICICI Bank.
+There is also an employment exchange at Balussery Mukku, a Kerala Police station, a PWD rest house, a Sub Registrar Office, an Educational Department Office, six The Co-operative Bank, State Bank of India, Canara Bank, Syndicate Bank, Punjab National Bank, Federal Bank, Bank of Baroda, HDFC Bank, Union Bank, Axis Bank and ICICI Bank.

 Regular bus services operate throughout Kozhikode, Thamarassery, Koyilandy, Perambra, Narikkuni and Cheekilode.
 Mini-buses connect the hinterland to Balussery Town.
 KSRTC operates services to the hilly regions of Balussery, like Kinalur, Mankayam, Koorachundu, Kakkayam, Kallanode and Vayalada.

 Education

 There are three government higher secondary schools located in Balussery.
 Govt.
-Vocational Higher Secondary School and GHSS girls high school are near the town, and Kokkallur HSS is 3 km away from town.
+Vocational Higher Secondary School and GHSS girls high school are near the town, Nanminda HSS and Kokkallur HSS are 3 km away from town.
 There are also primary and upper primary schools, like Balussery GLP school, A.L.P School Thuruthyad.

 There is a central government institute named Adarsha Sanskrit Vidya Peetham, located in Vaikundam, Balussery.
 It is one of several Sanskrit Colleges in Kerala.

 Usha School of Athletics is at Kinalur.
 Saraswathy Vidya Mandir is situated 2 km away from Balussery.

 Jai Rani SABS Public School is an English Medium School in Balussery.

 Politics

 Balussery has been an influential constituency of the LDF.
 Most of the workers are from CPIM.
 The Left Front has been winning with a huge lead in successive assembly and panchayat elections.
 As of the 2021 assembly elections, the current MLA is Adv K.M Sachindev of CPI(M) and he got a massive lead of 20372 votes.
 The opposite candidates are Dharmajan Bolgaty for UDF and Libin Balussery for NDA.
 Other political parties in the area are Muslim League, Indian National Congress, BJP, NCP, Janata Dal, welfareparty, and SDPI.
+While the LDF seem to be dominant force in 2026 as well, recent local reportage highlight outstanding development project for large number of SC colonies as a major issue of contention.